ChengKang520/inhibited-lora/README.md

 - (Apr/07/2024) Initial release.
 ## What is Shunting Inhibition?

-Bellow image illustrates how shunting inhibition works, with its on (the red box) and off (the green box) states.
-When the gate of shunting inhibition is off, the signal transmission occurs across the joint, which can be influenced by shunting synapses.
+Bellow image illustrates how shunting inhibition and activation works, with its inhibition (the red box) and activation (the blue box) states.
+When the gate of shunting inhibition and activation is open, the signal transmission occurs across the joint, which can be influenced by shunting synapses.
 These shunting synapses play a crucial role in regulating neuronal function, and their activation can affect signal reception and transmission.

 <div align="center">
   <figure>